lndym/charitra/README.md

 > #### Moral: ####
 > Differences and disagreements are natural within families or
 > communities, but when the greater good of the family, society, or
-> nation is at stake, we must set aside our conflicts and work together
+> nation is at stake, we must set aside our conflicts and work together as one
-> as one.
 ---

 ### Akhandanand Swami's Nishchay
 Akhandanand Swami (senior) was an ardent staunch devotee with extreme patience.
 Once he was passing through a forest with his disciples.
 They saw four tigers coming towards them.
 The disciples hurried to climb up the trees.
 Akhandanand Swami said, "The death is destined according to one’s own previous actions.
 It is sure to come.
 Nobody can escape from it.
 You may die by falling from the tree or even by stumbling.
 One should not fear from death. "